jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] Encircle Language Design Planning
     - [x] Encircle Language Specification
     - [x] 'Specification': suggests finishedness, but does it?
 CSS is all sorts unfinished modules.
-    - [x] Leaving out 'Specification' or 'Design': Makes distinction with Circle 3 Programming hard to see.
+    - [x] Leaving out 'Specification' or 'Design': Makes distinction with Experiment 3 Programming hard to see.
     - [x] The word 'Encircle' should be in it.
     - [x] The word 'Language' at least sheds light a bit on what it actually is.
     - [x] But Encircle Language Specification Plan is just a long name.